 Thank you for visiting us!
 Our animal shelter is here to serve the community and its animals by providing programs and services to support our Napa County residents and their pets.
 To better serve our public, appointments are required for licensing, spay/neuter vouchers, cat trap rentals, Foster Program procedures, microchipping, and reclaims.
-We welcome walk ins for adoptions and meet and greets and information on our adoption procedure can be found here Welcome!.
+We welcome walk ins for adoptions and meet and greets and information on our adoption procedure can be found here Welcome!
+Welcome!.

 The Shelter takes in an average of 2300 animals a year and the important work that we do could not be possible without the hard work of the staff, volunteers and our community.
 Staff work hard every day to make sure the needs of the animals are met while volunteers provide the necessary enrichment to help the staff keep our animals healthy.
 Our community plays a huge role in preventing animals from unnecessarily coming into the shelter by being responsible pet owners, seeking out spay/neuter resources, participating in our Community Cat Program, and providing generous donations of monetary and in-kind items to assist with operations.